BPSB/combine-p-values-discrete/docs/index.rst

 * At least one of the sub-tests is *discrete* with a low number of possible *p* values.
 What is a “low number” depends on the details, but 30 almost always is.
 * The combined *p* value returned by `combine_pvalues` is not very low already.

+Also see `comparison`, for a hands-on example, where only combining *p* values with accounting for the discreteness of tests yield the correct result.

 Discrete and continuous tests
 `````````````````````````````